davidcreativeuk/nidirect-prototypeForm/README.md

 7. Press **Enter**.
 Your local clone will be created.

-Now, you have a local copy of your fork of the nidirect-prototypeForm repository.
+Now, you have a copy of the **nidirect-prototypeForm** repository on your computer.

 ## Using the protoype kit

-Once you have a copy of the **nidirect-prototypeForm** repository on your computer you can start building your prototype in a HTML editor.

-Use the [user guide](./userGuide.md) for instructions on how to build your first prototype.
+Use the [nidirect-prototypeForm: user guide](./userGuide.md) for instructions on how to build your first prototype.